UrbanIntelligence/CS586-DS504-Spring2024/project2/README.md

 Given a full-day trajectory of a taxi, you need to extract the sub-trajectories of each 100 steps and predict which taxi driver it belongs to.

 #### Evaluation
-100 staps long sub-trajectories of five days of whole-day trajectories will be used to evaluate your submission.
-And test trajectories are not in the data/ folder.
+Your model will be evaluated using 100-step sub-trajectories extracted from five days of comprehensive daily trajectories.
+These test trajectories are not included in the data/ folder provided for training.
+This ensures a fair assessment of your model's ability to generalize to unseen data.

 ## Some Tips
 Setup information could also be found in the [slides](https://docs.google.com/presentation/d/148pBkhw4HqGjkQGkOdsXjJw_B3rzVgi6Brq6fc7r8mE/edit?usp=sharing)